7 Best Dried Ancho Chile Substitutes: Exact Swaps & Substitution Ratios for Every Recipe

 • Balance with Sweetness: Many substitutes lack the subtle sweetness of ancho chiles.
 Add a pinch of brown sugar, honey, or maple syrup to balance the flavor in sauces or marinades.

-• Adjust for Heat: Some substitutes are spicier than anchos.
-Start with less, then taste and adjust gradually.
+• Adjust for Heat: Start with the substitution ratios listed above, then taste and adjust gradually.

 Toasting dried chiles in a skillet over stove flame